Effect of Varying Drying Temperature on the Soluble Sugar and Nutritional Content of Banana

-More water was present in the treated samples as expected, and it is shown in Fig. (1) Better moisture removal was observed as temperature increased from samples F (fresh sample) to D (dried at 70 °C).
+More water was present in the treated samples as expected, as shown in Fig. (1).
+Better moisture removal was observed as temperature increased from samples F (fresh sample) to D (dried at 70 °C).

-Results shown in Fig. (2) suggest that the pre-treatment seems to have suppressed the protein in the raw samples of F1 and F2 but upon drying, a higher percentage of protein is preserved in the treated than the untreated samples.
-However, the best protein content was recorded at E2 (air-dried sample) and followed by B2 (sample dried at 50 °C).
+Results shown in Fig. (2) suggest that the pre-treatment seems to have suppressed the protein in the raw samples of F1 and F2, but upon drying, a higher percentage of protein is preserved in the treated sample than in the untreated one.
+However, the best protein content was recorded at E2 (air-dried sample) followed by B2 (sample dried at 50 °C).
 No particular trend was observed in all temperatures considered.
 Results obtained are similar to findings of Correia et al, 2008 but much higher than protein present in Musa paradisiaca (Ekpete et al, 2013)

 The ash content of a sample represents the incombustible part of the sample after combustion in a furnace and results obtained from fresh and dried samples are presented in Fig. (3).
-The fresh banana fruits have less ash content of less than 1% compared to about 12.51% in tamarind .
-The ash content in the dried untreated samples show a progressive increase with temperature but samples dried at 40°C (A1) did not follow the trend.
+The fresh banana fruits have less than 1% ash content as compared to about 12.51% in tamarind .
+The ash content in the dried untreated samples shows a progressive increase with temperature but samples dried at 40°C (A1) did not follow the trend.
 No particular trend is followed in the treated samples, but the highest ash content is recorded in the sample dried at 70 °C (D2).

 |Fig. (2).
 Protein present in fresh and dried samples.|